useblocks/sphinx-needs/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This option is used in conjunction with auto-generated titles as controlled by
 needs_title_from_content_ and :ref:`title_from_content`.
-By default there is no
+By default, there is no
 limit to the length of a title.

-If a maximum length is provided and the generated title would exceed that limit,
+If you provide a maximum length and the generated title exceeds that limit,
-then an elided version of the title will be used.
+then we use an elided version of the title.

 When generating a requirement ID from the title, the full generated title will
 still be used.